hackermystique/CertLogManager/README.md

 This project uses [Sysinternals sigcheck](https://learn.microsoft.com/en-us/sysinternals/downloads/sigcheck), a Microsoft tool, for file signature verification.
 The tool is not included in this repository and must be downloaded separately by the user from the official Microsoft Sysinternals site.
 Use of sigcheck is subject to the [Sysinternals Software License Terms](https://learn.microsoft.com/en-us/sysinternals/license-terms).
-SecCertGuard simply calls sigcheck via command-line and does not modify, embed, or distribute it in any form.
+SecSecCertGuard simply calls sigcheck via command-line and does not modify, embed, or distribute it in any form.
 - **sigcheck**: A command-line utility from Sysinternals used to verify file signatures.
 Ensure to install [Sysinternals Suite](https://apps.microsoft.com/detail/9p7knl5rwt25) or download sigcheck64.exe into the `Tools` directory.

 ### Optional